 Corteva is a U.S. based, pure-play agriculture company that provides farmers around the world the most complete portfolio in the industry - leveraging its global scale and comprehensive routes to market to deliver innovative agriculture solutions to its farmer customers and contribute to a sustainable global agricultural system.
-Corteva is ideally equipped to solve farmers' productivity challenges through its balanced and diverse portfolio of seed, crop protection, and digital offerings.
-Corteva leverages the power of its unique distribution strategy, superior product pipeline, and unmatched customer relationships to deliver above-market organic sales growth, while taking actions across the organization to drive margin expansion and increase operating efficiency.
+Corteva is ideally equipped to solve farmers' productivity challenges through its balanced and diverse portfolio of seed and crop protection offerings.
+Corteva leverages the power of its unique distribution strategy, superior product pipeline, and unmatched customer relationships to deliver earnings growth, while taking actions across the organization to drive margin expansion and increase operating efficiency.
 At the same time, Corteva maintains a disciplined approach to capital allocation, balancing its investment in ongoing growth initiatives with enhancing the return of capital to stockholders.